XinzhouLi/Corona/README.md

 	(2)part of the GUI game:
 		All the java file in the text version is introduced above.

-		sd.java:where the board is created, all the button are set.
+		sd.java:where the board is created.

+		GamePlay_GUI.java:all the images are imported, include the image of player and image of the properties.

+		GUI_Board.java: where the board is created and some event handler.
 4.Run the game
 	(1)Run the java file that called Updated_Main.java for the text version game. make sure that the Gameplay.startGame(InitialList.playersList(), InitialList.propertiesList()); is the only code in the file.

-	(2)For the GUI part, go to sd.java  (download all the java file needed for text version game) run the file.
+	(2)For the GUI part, go to GamePlay_GUI.java  (download all the java file needed for text version game) run the file.

 5.Project states
 	Changes of Computer Player:
 		The computer player becomes more wisely than the first version due to they are allowed to use random card.
 Different difficulty level of computer players.
+	Background music:
+		There is a background music for the game.
+	More pictures:
+		Use picture to represents different property and players.
 	GUI part:
 		GUI is added to the game, and the player can play either text version game or GUI version game.
 		The player can check there money amount in the bank by just click the information button, the adding of random card allow the user make